 "The growth of our college and the Biomedical Sciences department during the past decade have been remarkable.
 The research programs being conducted in the department cover a wide range of topics including fundamental neuroscience, neurotoxicology, immunology, vaccine development, infectious diseases of several types, cell biology, nutrition, development, mechanisms of learning and memory, auditory processing, and aquatic biology."

-- Anumantha Kanthasamy, MS, MPhil, PhD, Chair and Distinguished Professor, W.E.
-Lloyd Endowed Chair in Neurotoxicolog."
+- Anumantha Kanthasamy, MS, MPhil, Ph.D., Distinguished Professor, W.E.
+Lloyd Endowed Chair in Neurotoxicology."

 Learning in an outstanding environment: